ombak/ex-broker-message/README.md

 # PILOT01
-Create broker message, to send email verification for member registrationa and login in keycloak.
+Create broker message, to send email verification for member registrationa and login to keycloak.

 ## Technology